johnnywoo/cliff/README.md

 ## DISCLAIMER

 Version: 0.2 alpha.
-Things may be severely broken; I didn't get the chance to use it in production yet.
+It appears to be working properly here, though.

+What Cliff is not: it is not a getopt library.
+It may be overkill to use Cliff for simplistic cron jobs.
+What Cliff is for is large tools which you are using a lot, like CLI versions of extensive projects, data mining tools, etc. If you crave for smart bash completion, Cliff is the right tool for you.

 ## HOWTO